The leading AI-powered medical information platform.

 Daniel Nadler

-Founded Kensho Technologies, the most valuable A.I. acquisition in history (beating the previous record held by DeepMind)
+Founded Kensho Technologies, the most valuable AI acquisition in history (beating the previous record held by DeepMind)

 Zachary Ziegler